deep-diver/ai-paper-reviewer/content/paper-reviews/2410.10812/index.md

 ![](figures/figures_5_0.png)

-> 🔼 The figure shows a comparison of reconstruction quality between VAR's discrete tokenizer and HART's hybrid tokenizer on the Mona Lisa image, highlighting HART's improved reconstruction detail.
+> 🔼 The figure compares the reconstruction quality of the VAR and HART tokenizers, showing that HART's hybrid tokenizer improves reconstruction quality by preserving details lost by VAR's discrete tokenizer.
 > <details>
 > <summary>read the caption</summary>
 > Figure 4: Reconstruction quality comparison between VAR and HART tokenizers.
 The discrete tokenizer employed by VAR will lose some details or have some distortion during the reconstruction, which is solved by hybrid tokenization in HART.
 Please zoom in for details in 1k images.